SSL Certificates FAQ

 The SSL (and TLS) protocol is the Web standard for encrypting communications between users and SSL (secure sockets layer) e-commerce sites.
 Data sent via an SSL connection is protected by encryption, a mechanism that prevents eavesdropping and tampering with any transmitted data.
 SSL provides businesses and consumers with the confidence that private data sent to a Web site, such as credit card numbers, are kept confidential.
 Web server certificates (also known as secure server certificates or SSL certificates) are required to initialise an SSL session.

-Customers know when they have an SSL session with a website when their browser displays the little gold padlock and the address bar begins with a https rather than http.
-SSL certificates can be used on webservers for Internet security and mailservers such as IMAP, POP3 and SMTP for mail collection / sending security.
+Customers know when they have an SSL session with a website when their browser displays the little gold padlock and the address bar begins with a HTTPS rather than HTTP.
+SSL certificates can be used on webservers for Internet security and mailservers such as IMAP, POP3, and SMTP for mail collection / sending security.

-Why Do I Need A SSL Certificate?
+Why Do I Need An SSL Certificate?

 How do I cancel my certificate?

-Certificates can be cancelled and receive a full refund up to 30 days from issuance.
+Certificates can be cancelled and you receive a full refund up to 30 days from issuance.
 To cancel a cert that hasn’t been issued, please contact easyDNS support and we’ll work with you to cancel the process.

 • Type in the common name (hostname) for your certificate